adventuregamestudio/ags-manual-source/DrawingSurface.md

 Draws the *text* onto the surface at (x, y), using the supplied font number.
 The text will be drawn in the current drawing color.

+This function draws text as a single line, treating any linebreak characters as regular characters.
+If you need to draw a multi-line text, use [`DrawStringWrapped`](DrawingSurface#drawingsurfacedrawstringwrapped) instead.

 You can insert the value of variables into the message.
 For more information, see the [string formatting](StringFormats) section.